Give2Peer/g2p-client-android/README.md

 - [ ] Feature: delete items I authored in my profile.
 - [ ] Feature: change your username when level 1, against some (9?) karma points.
 - [ ] Feature: add your email to your user account.
+- [ ] Feature: add your facebook to your user account.
+- [ ] Feature: add your google+ to your user account.
+- [ ] Feature: add your twitter to your user account.
-- [ ] Feature: log in with existing user account.
+- [ ] Feature: log in with an existing user account.
-- [ ] Feature: ask for new credentials with email.
+- [ ] Feature: request new credentials with email.
 - [ ] Feature: show items around as a list from closest to furthest.
 - [ ] Feature: report an offensive item.
 - [ ] Feature: display a count of available characters under the title input field